samuelcolvin/smokeshow/README.md

 ### Referrer Redirects

-_hightmp_ deploys sites at a random subdirectory (e.g. `/3y4x0n6a200u2n6m316j/`) this works fine, but occasionally leads to problems with sites that assume they will be deployed at root (`/`), we work round that problem by inspecting the `Referer` header and redirecting to the intended page.
+_hightmp_ deploys sites at a random subdirectory (e.g. `/3y4x0n6a200u2n6m316j/`) this works fine, but could occasionally lead to problems with sites that assume they will be deployed at root (`/`), we work round that problem by inspecting the `Referer` header and redirecting to the intended page.

-**Example**:
+**Example** of how this works:
-* The page `https://hightmp.samuelcolvin.workers.dev/3y4x0n6a200u2n6m316j/foobar/` has a link to `/another/` \
+* 🔗 The page `https://hightmp.samuelcolvin.workers.dev/3y4x0n6a200u2n6m316j/foobar/` has a link to `/another/` \
-  which we want to resolve to `https://hightmp.samuelcolvin.workers.dev/3y4x0n6a200u2n6m316j/another/`
+  which of course we want to resolve to `https://hightmp.samuelcolvin.workers.dev/3y4x0n6a200u2n6m316j/another/`
-* When a user clicks on the link, the browser loads `https://hightmp.samuelcolvin.workers.dev/another/`
+* 👆 When a user clicks on the link, the browser loads `https://hightmp.samuelcolvin.workers.dev/another/`
-* _hightmp_ catches this request, inspects the `Referer` headers and spots `/3y4x0n6a200u2n6m316j/foobar/`
+* 🎯 _hightmp_ catches this request, inspects the `Referer` headers and spots `/3y4x0n6a200u2n6m316j/foobar/`
-* _hightmp_ calculates that the request should be to `https://hightmp.samuelcolvin.workers.dev/3y4x0n6a200u2n6m316j/another/`
+* 🤔 _hightmp_ calculates that the request should be to `https://hightmp.samuelcolvin.workers.dev/3y4x0n6a200u2n6m316j/another/`
-* _hightmp_ returns a `307` redirect to that page
+* ↪️ _hightmp_ returns a `307` redirect to that page
-* the browser loads the correct page
+* ✔️ the browser loads the correct page
+* 😊 user is happy

 ## CLI usage